EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart — a JavaScript asset for Shopify :fire:

-Ajaxifies Shopify cart sections and product forms like a :dark_sunglasses:boss.
+Ajaxifies Shopify cart sections and product forms.

 No JavaScript code needed.